yjin990/HCOMP2017_Leveraging_Side_Info_Improve_Label_Quality_Control_Crowdsourcing/README.md

-Authors: Yuan Jin, Mark Carman, Dongwoo Kim and Lexing Xi
+Authors: Yuan Jin, Mark Carman, Dongwoo Kim and Lexing Xie

 Paper: Leveraging Side Information to Improve Label Quality Control in Crowd-sourcing," Proceedings of the Fifth Conference on
 Human Computation and Crowdsourcing, 2017 (HCOMP2017).